yukimasano/nw_SEIR/README.md

 <img src="https://user-images.githubusercontent.com/29401818/32862179-2a3c1c7a-ca4f-11e7-8141-b9b3e57bea27.png" height ="300">

 # Conclusion
 In this model targeted grade closure was shown be an effective outbreak mitigation strategy.
 Furthermore, the effective distance measure gives a good relationship between the distance and the exposure date, potentially allowing us to make inference on the origin of the outbreak.
-I have more Figures and data, contact me, I'll be glad to help.
+I have more figures and data, contact me, I'll be glad to help.